 The Texas Tech University System is made up of three institutions: Angelo State University, the Health Sciences Center, and Texas Tech University.
 Each of these institutions has several locations throughout the southwest Texas area.
 Angelo State also offers distance-learning programs.

 TTU is located in Lubbock, Texas, in the South Plains area south of the Texas Panhandle.
 The city was named for Thomas S. Lubbock, a former Texas Ranger and Confederate Officer, whose brother was the governor of Texas during the Civil War.
 The Lubbock area is host to thriving manufacturing and agricultural industries.
 The TTU campus is noted for having the feeling of a small liberal arts college, though it boasts top-level research programs, an award-winning faculty, and an international student body.

 Admission Requirements & Details

-The admission details below may provide a better idea of the candidates TTU accepts.
+The admission details below may provide a better idea of the candidates Texas Tech University accepts.
 The details may include application requirements and recommendations, as well as any AP credits that may be transferred.